Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 Future Trends in B2B SaaS Marketing

 The B2B SaaS market changes rapidly with the invention of new technology, and marketers need to be ready to pivot when a new social media service explodes in popularity or a cybersecurity threat emerges.
-While we dig into these trends in more detail in our SaaS Marketing Trends data study, here are a few things to monitor heading into 2024:
+While we dig into these trends in more detail in our SaaS Marketing Trends data study, here are a few things to monitor throughout 2025:

 • The value of a great user experience: Customers will always expect a great user experience regardless of trends.
 We found that the majority of SaaS companies struggle to implement effective web accessibility features on their platforms.
 In addition, they often don’t pass key web evaluations like Core Web Vitals on mobile versions of their site.
-Focusing on DEI in marketing and ensuring their sites run well on mobile devices can go a long way toward setting you apart in 2024.
+Focus on accessibility through DEI in marketing and ensure your site runs well on mobile devices to set you apart in 2025.

 • The importance of quality content: Quality content will never go out of style.
-In 2024, users (and Google) are looking at whether your content is helpful, not the size of your content library.
+In 2025, users (and Google) are looking at whether your content is helpful, not the size of your content library.
 Especially with the rise of AI, Google is rewarding content that meets its authority guidelines with authors and other clear trust signals.
-This year, invest in quality content more than content volume.
+This year, invest in quality content through E-E-A-T than content volume.

 Stand Out From the Crowd With Siege Media